 Select 'Select' to display the selected beam calculation.
 Two buttons at the right let you edit the beam loads or steel design parameters

 Beam load edit: the layout is the same as EuroBeam but you are limited to ten loads

 Steel beam design parameters: the options here are much the same as in EuroBeam, save that beams can only be unrestrained or fully restrained, not unrestrained with intermediate supports.

 Key differences between EuroBeam.net and EuroBeam

 EuroBeam.net doesn't and won't (on current plans) include beams extended as cantilevers, beam splices, connections or text/script pages.
-Steel column and timber post/stud checking will be added in mid-2015.
-Bearing checking may be added later.
+Steel column and timber post/stud checking, and bearing checking may be added later.
 As said above, EuroBeam.net isn't meant to be a replacement for EuroBeam, rather a means to quick and dirty checks on a members as a precursor to a full check.

 - Load factoring uses 6.10 only (no 6.10a/b option) - slightly conservative